Social Security Administration (SSA) Quarterly Data for

 - Prepares SSA employees' retirement letters for the entire agency.

-Information about sending inquiries to Social Security is found at: Contact Social Security By Mail
+Information about sending mail inquiries to Social Security is found at: Contact Social Security By Mail

 This dataset gives a breakdown of the incoming inquiries categorized by topics by quarter.
 These topics include program and post entitlement issues as well as questions regarding earnings and Social Security numbers.
 Additionally, this dataset shows the number of inquiries related to miscellaneous topics.
 Examples of inquiries we include in the miscellaneous topic are service complaints, fraud/ID theft, trust funds, and personnel/administrative issues.